You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Acetaminophen and Lipitor may interact, increasing the risk of liver damage.
+* Acetaminophen and Lipitor can interact, increasing the risk of liver damage and other complications.

-* Monitor liver function tests regularly when taking both medications.
+* Monitor liver function tests regularly while taking both medications.

 Sources